Assets

 UNUSUAL ASSET TYPES

-If a player has an idea for an asset that does not match one of the common types listed above, it should be discussed with the group and approved by the game host.
+If a player has an idea for an asset that does not match one of the common types listed above, it should be discussed with the group and approved by the Game Host.

 Assets are rated using polyhedral dice from D4 to D12.
 An asset's dice rating represents its innate qualities and overall utility.
 For example, the qualities of a sword might include the strength of its steel, the sharpness of its edge, and its balance.
 As the dice rating for the asset improves, it implies the item's innate qualities are better and help a character succeed.